 The Ecodesign Directive sets requirements for improving the environmental performance of energy-related products for sale in the EU internal market.
 The directive is aimed at manufacturers/importers and covers the household sector, the service sector and industry (except means of transport).
 If products meet specified ecodesign requirements, they qualify for CE marking, and may be sold throughout the internal market.
 Ecodesign requirements are intended to remove the least energy-efficient products from the market and reduce the environmental impact of energy-related products at all stages of their life cycle.

 The EU is drawing up product-specific rules under the Ecodesign Directive on an ongoing basis, in the same way as for products covered by the Energy Labelling Directive.
+The EU has signaled that ecodesign will be a tool to achieve circular economy.
+Future requirements could be related to a products use of resources, how easy the product is to repair or recycle.
 Rules have been drawn up and introduced in Norway for products including simple set-top boxes, electricity consumption in standby and off mode of electrical and electronic household and office equipment, household lamps, fluorescent lamps for office and street lighting, electric motors, household refrigerating and freezing appliances, circulators and water pumps, air conditioners and comfort fans, household dishwashers and washing machines, industrial fans, household tumble dryers and televisions.